polysyllabic/chaos/README.md

 many errors, and they are generally fine, but eventually the kernel will prevent raw-gadget from running.
 This may be a limitation of the raw-gadget Linux kernel module.

-### Controller failing to connect
-The current version of usb-sniffify has significant issues connecting a controller when run on compiles with recent versions of the Raspberry Pi OS (images since Nov.
-2021).
-A symptom of this is that your console shows the "connect a contoller" screen, and when you press the PS button to sync the controller, the PlayStation shows the controller connecting momentarily and then announces it is disconnected.

 ## Design

-The core of this Chaos implementation involves the Chaos engine, written in C++ for speed.
+The core of TCC involves the Chaos engine, written in C++ for speed.
 At the lowest level, the Chaos engine works by forwarding USB protocols using the Linux raw-gadget kernel module.
 For every USB request, the engine duplicates the request and passes it along.
 However, in the case of messages corresponding to controller buttons/joysticks, the data is passed to other processes that can meddle with the data.
 This forwarding infrastructure is done by using [usb-sniffify](https://github.com/blegas78/usb-sniffify), a library that combines [raw-gadget](https://github.com/xairy/raw-gadget) and [libusb](https://libusb.info).